Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about-us/the-ensembl-project/the-ensembl-team.md

 The Ensembl project is headed by Paul Flicek and receives input from an independent scientific advisory board.

-Currently, the Ensembl group consists of around nn people, divided in a number of teams.
+Currently, the Ensembl group consists of over 100 people, divided into a number of smaller teams.

 ## Annotation